ruichen199801/leetcode-java/Leetcode-Cheatsheet.md

 - Always use recursion to attempt tree problems.

 - If the original function is difficult to use for our recursive solution, we can add more parameters to the signature, e.g. in [Symmetric tree](https://leetcode.com/problems/symmetric-tree/).

+- Avoid using global variables for shared states, such as the result/sum/max/min array.
+Add them to the DFS function signature instead.

 - If we need to pass or store **intermediate states** between nodes, we should change the return type to int or boolean, otherwise use void.